 Set the Scene

 Set the tone for your outdoor summer brunch by decorating your outdoor space.
 You don’t have to have a top-notch backyard to host a gorgeous party—a few simple decorations will go a long way!
-Start with a serving area, like a fold-up outdoor table covered with a pretty linen.
-Then top with dishes and serving trays that match the vibe of your brunch.
+Start with a serving area, like a fold-up outdoor table covered with pretty linens.
+Then top with dishes and bright serving trays that match the vibe of your brunch.

 Grilled Pizza Bar